On permutation polytopes - notions of equivalence: Introduction

 \section{Introduction}

-The permutation polytopes are an interesting class of polytopes: we can associate to any finite group $G$ of real $(n\times n)$-permutation matrices the {\em permutation polytope} $P(G)$ given by the convex hull of these matrices in the vector space $\R^{n \times n}$.
-They provide various important examples, such as the Birkhoff polytope $B_n$, which is defined as the convex hull of all $(n\times n)$-permutation matrices~\cite{0355.15013,BS96, BLO11, DLY09}.
-This polytope appears in various contexts in mathematics from optimization to statistics to enumerative combinatorics (see, e.g. \cite{0581.05038,Onn93,Pak00,1082.90081,1077.52011, EFRS06, Baumeister2007, BHNP11, BHNP12}).

-A systematic study of general permutation polytopes has been started in~\cite{Baumeister2007}.
-There, the authors studied which groups lead to affinely equivalent polytopes.
-Recall that two polytopes $P$ and $Q$ are affinely equi-\- valent if there is an affine isomorphism between the affine hulls $\aff (P)$ and $\aff (Q)$ that maps $P$ onto $Q$.

-Isomorphic groups do not need to have affinely equivalent permutation polytopes: For instance $\langle (12), (34)\rangle$ and $\langle (12)(34), (13)(24)\rangle$ are isomorphic groups, but the associated permutation polytopes are a quadrangle and a tetrahedron, respectively, and therefore not affinely equivalent.
+The permutation polytopes are an interesting class of polytopes, see for instance \cite{Baumeister2007, BS96, BHNP11, BHNP12, BaSt03, BLO11, DLY09, EFRS06}.
+In~\cite{Baumeister2007} the authors also studied which groups lead to affinely equivalent polytopes.
+Abstractly isomorphic permutation groups do not need to have affinely equivalent permutation polytopes: For instance $\langle (12), (34)\rangle$ and $\langle (12)(34),$ $ (13)(24)\rangle$ are isomorphic groups, but the associated permutation polytopes are a quadrangle and a tetrahedron, respectively, and therefore not affinely equivalent.